GET THE BEST MAGNESIUM

 Surprisingly, daith piercing for migraines became a ‘thing’ when a mention from one person on social media went viral.
 For a long time after that, every article that was written about daith piercing was based on that one original social media source.
 Hardly a very comprehensive piece of research, and it didn’t inspire me with confidence in the validity of the claims.

-But I recently read an excellent article in the blog over at Migraine Pal.
-A small, informal study of 1,107 participants did produce results that suggest that daith piercing for migraines may have the potential to produce beneficial effects in the early months after the initial piercing.
+Years ago, the folks at Migraine Pal did a small, informal study of 1,107 participants that produced results that suggested that daith piercing for migraines may have the potential to produce beneficial effects in the early months after the initial piercing.

-The results, after 2 1/2 years is that half of the 1,170 participants experienced some kind of improvement.
+The results after 2.5 years were that half of the 1,170 participants experienced some kind of improvement.
 More specifically for migraine severity, of that:

 • 5% saw an increase (so they got worse)